Trust-007/React-Group-Project/README.md

 # 📖 [SpaceShip] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Space ]** Working with the real live data from the SpaceX API.
+Working with the real live data from the SpaceX API.
 Build a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets, book dragons and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>